-Kirill, who became acting head of the church after Alexy died, is seen as a modernizer.
-He chaired the church's department for external relations starting in 1989.
+Kirill, who has been acting head of the church since Alexy died, is widely seen as a modernizer.
+He has chaired the church's department for external relations since 1989.

 He met Pope Benedict XVI recently, one of the highest-level meetings between Roman Catholic and Orthodox leaders since the two churches split more than 1,000 years ago.